 5. What is insomnia?

-6. What drugs disrupt sleep?
+6. What drugs can disrupt sleep?

-Alcohol, amphetamines, antidepressants, beta-blockers, bronchodilators, caffeine, decongestants, narcotics, and steroids.
+Alcohol, amphetamines, antidepressants, beta-blockers, bronchodilators, caffeine, decongestants, narcotics, and steroids

-7. What drugs cause excessive daytime sleep?
+7. What drugs cause excessive daytime sleepiness?

-Antidepressants, antihistamines, beta-blockers, and narcotics.
+Antidepressants, antihistamines, beta-blockers, and narcotics

 9. What is narcolepsy?